0xLAITH/veter/README.md

 {3}
 {4}
 ```
--Copy a valid string to your clipboard like the following:
+3) Copy a valid string to your clipboard like the following:
+>example input string
 ```
 John - 50 - Red
 ```

--Run the executable:
+4) Run the executable:
 >~#veter [Template_Name]

 ```